lemonjuiceexe/traffic-simulator/README.md

 The `/server/directions.ts` file contains the definitions for non-conflicting directions.
 The assumption is that a vehicle can always turn right, similarly to  models described in [1], [2].

 ## Additional information
+In the visualisation, the color of a vehicle indicates whether it has a green or a red light.
+A small arrowhead indicates the direction that the vehicle is going towards.

 CI is set up using GitHub Actions to run tests on every push and pull request to the `main` branch.
 The tests are written in vitest and can be run locally using `npm run test`.

 ## Bibliography